 - 6.3 Provide real property descriptions of the project land and adjacent properties; any easements; any underlying resource tenures; and identification number of any resource activity lease for the project land that is subject to application.
-Key transport, state-controlled roads, rail, air, port/sea and other infrastructure in the region relevant to the project and to the site should be described and mapped. - Describe and illustrate the topography of the project site and surrounding area, and highlight any significant features shown on the maps.
-Maps should have contours at suitable increments relevant to the scale, location, potential impacts and type of project, shown with respect to Australian height datum (AHD) and drafted to GDA94. - 6.5 Where appropriate, describe and map in plan and cross-sections the geology and landforms, including catchments, of the project area.
-Show geological structures, such as aquifers, faults and economic resources that could have an influence on, or be influenced by, the project's activities. - 6.6 Where appropriate, describe, map and illustrate soil types and profiles of the project area at a scale relevant to the proposed project.
+Key transport, state-controlled roads, rail, air, port/sea and other infrastructure in the region relevant to the project and to the site should be described and mapped. - 6.4 Describe and illustrate the topography of the project site and surrounding area, and highlight any significant features shown on the maps.
+Maps should have contours at suitable increments relevant to the scale, location, potential impacts and type of project, shown with respect to Australian height datum (AHD) and drafted to GDA94. - 6.5 Describe and illustrate the precise location of the proposed project in relation to any protected areas, waterbodies, proposed buffers surrounding the working areas, and lands identified for conservation, either through retention in their current natural state or to be rehabilitated. - 6.6 Where appropriate, describe and map in plan and cross-sections the geology and landforms, including catchments, of the project area.
+Show geological structures, such as aquifers, faults and economic resources that could have an influence on, or be influenced by, the project's activities. - 6.7 Where appropriate, describe, map and illustrate soil types and profiles of the project area at a scale relevant to the proposed project.
 Identify soils that would require particular management due to wetness, erosivity, depth, acidity, salinity or other feature.